clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

 isFeatured: false
 ---

+A conference's program schedule is made up of [sessions](/organizer-guides/concepts/Events#Sessions).
+A session is an event on your conference's calendar that contains one or more [presentations](/organizer-guides/concepts/Events#Presentations).
+Please refer to [this article](/organizer-guides/concepts/Events/) to learn more about sessions and events in a conference.

 Midspace's import template enables you to use popular tools, such as Excel or Google Sheets, to quickly bulk-enter your existing conference program and import it into Midspace.
 This page provides the template and explanations of the column